Aiven-Open/s3-connector-for-apache-kafka/README.md

 ### Record grouping

 Incoming records are being grouped until flushed.
+The connector flushes grouped records in one file per `offset.flush.interval.ms` setting for partitions that have received new messages during this period.
+The setting defaults to 60 seconds.

+Record grouping, similar to Kafka topics, has 2 modes:

+- Changelog: Connector groups all records in the order received from a Kafka topic, and stores all of them in a file.
+- Compact: Connector groups all records by an identity (e.g. key) and only keeps the latest value stored in a file.

+Modes are defined implicitly by the fields used of the [file name template](#file-name-format).

 #### Grouping by the topic and partition

+*Mode: Changelog*

 In this mode, the connector groups records by the topic and partition.
 When a file is written, an offset of the first record in it is added to